awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

 You cannot attach multiple IAM roles to a single instance, but you can attach a single IAM role to multiple instances\.
 For more information about creating and using IAM roles, see [Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/WorkingWithRoles.html) in the *IAM User Guide*\.

 You can apply resource\-level permissions to your IAM policies to control the users' ability to attach, replace, or detach IAM roles for an instance\.
-For more information, see [Supported Resource\-Level Permissions for Amazon EC2 API Actions](ec2-supported-iam-actions-resources.md) and the following example: [9: Working with IAM Roles](ExamplePolicies_EC2.md#iam-example-iam-roles)\.
+For more information, see [Supported Resource\-Level Permissions for Amazon EC2 API Actions](ec2-supported-iam-actions-resources.md) and the following example: [Example: Working with IAM Roles](ExamplePolicies_EC2.md#iam-example-iam-roles)\.

 **Topics**
 + [Instance Profiles](#ec2-instance-profile)